-- Stables - On installation stables provide the opportunity to rent horses for recreational riding and at some installations, provide services such as boarding, organized events and competitions.
-Stables using government-owned or government-leased horses that do not offer boarding are classified as Category B programs.
-Stables that offer boarding of privately-owned horses are classified as Category C programs.
+- Stables - Installation stables provide the opportunity to rent horses for recreational riding, and some installations provide services such as boarding, organized events and competitions.
+Stables using government-owned or government-leased horses that do not offer boarding are classified as category B programs.
+Stables that offer boarding of privately-owned horses are classified as category C programs.

-- Special Interest Recreational Programs - These are highly-specialized programs supported by user fees that are designed to appeal to a limited audience.
-These programs include flying, parachute and sky diving, rod and gun, and scuba diving programs.
+- Special interest recreational programs - These are highly-specialized programs supported by user fees that are designed to appeal to a limited audience.
+These programs include flying, parachute and sky diving, scuba diving, rod and egun programs.